productivity

 10. Companies automate sales/marketing workflows with no-code

 KPMG research shows 56% of companies use no-code for sales and marketing automation.
-This high adoption rate in customer-facing functions reflects the clear ROI of automating lead routing, follow-ups, and campaign execution.
-Similar patterns are emerging across operations, finance, and HR functions.
+Adoption runs that high in customer-facing functions because the ROI of automating lead routing, follow-ups, and campaign execution is so clear.
+The same pattern is starting to show up in operations, finance, and HR.

 From Inbox Overload to Automated Action: Leveraging No-Code for Email Management